SqlQuantumLeap/BinaryFormatter/README.md

-A feature / benefit of BinaryFormatter is that it splits the hex string across N lines of "ChunkSize" bytes each, with all lines prior to the final line being appended with the T-SQL line-continuation character: `/`.
+A feature / benefit of BinaryFormatter is that it splits the hex string across N lines of "ChunkSize" bytes each, with all lines prior to the final line being appended with the T-SQL line-continuation character: `\`.
+This makes it easier to work with long hex strings (anything over 100k characters).

 **Usage:**